 The earliest beginnings of chess are a bit uncertain but it’s believed to have originated in India in the 7th Century.
 The game was played and occasionally banned by medieval European kings, before becoming more established in the 1800s.

 The game had its resurgence during the Cold War.
-That specific period forms the backdrop for “The Queen’s Gambit”, the hit miniseries that sparked chess frenzy.
+That specific period forms the backdrop for “The Queen’s Gambit”, the hit miniseries that sparked a chess frenzy.
 Why the sudden frenzy?
 Is it only because of the series or because chess is finally getting the recognition it deserves?
-We’ve prepared 40 interesting facts about chess to indulge you with the answers and maybe win you over for a game of chess!
+We’ve prepared some fun facts about chess to indulge you with the answers and maybe win you over for a game or two!

 There are over 122 million possibilities of a knight’s tour, so the knight is very unpredictable.